Play Craps Like a Winner

 Although there are many types of betting options in craps, only a few of them will matter to you once you learn the finer points of the game.
 Here’s a rundown of the most popular craps bets you should know:

-Pass Line bet: this is probably the easiest bet in craps to learn and wager on.
-When you wager on a pass line bet, you are betting that the outcome of the come-out will be either 11 or 7.
-If the crapshooter throws either number and you have made a Pass Line bet, you will see your money doubled.
+This is the easiest wager to learn in the game of craps.
+When you put money down on a pass line bet, you are betting that the result of the come-out will be either 7 or 11.
+If the shooter throws either a 7 or an 11 and you have money on a Pass Line bet, that money will be doubled.

-As we’ve mentioned before, if the come-out roll results in a 10, 9, 8, 6, 5, or 4, the Point is marked by the dealer.
-This is where the game gets interesting.
+If you'll recall, if the come-out roll results in a 4, 5, 6, 8, 9, or 10, the Point is marked by the shooter.
+Now, the game is going to get interesting.

 (b) Single-Roll Bets